any626/php-engineering/snippets.md

 - What does spl_autoload_register do?
 - What is late static binding?
 - What is Type hinting and what are its limitations on PHP5?
-- Explain in lay terms the concepts and usage cases of:
+- Explain in lay terms the concepts of the following terms, and write some use cases:
  - Abstract classes
  - Interfaces
  - Traits